bazukas/obs-linuxbrowser/README.md

 * OBS-Studio
 * libgconf

-# Installing
+# Installing (binary release)

-* Download the latest release from [releases page](https://github.com/bazukas/obs-linuxbrowser/releases).
+* Download the latest release from the [releases page](https://github.com/bazukas/obs-linuxbrowser/releases).
 Make sure the release version matches obs-studio version on your system [1].
 * `mkdir -p $HOME/.config/obs-studio/plugins`
-* `tar xfvz linuxbrowser0.5.0-obs21.1.2-64bit.tgz -C $HOME/.config/obs-studio/plugins/`
+* Untar, e.g.: `tar -zxvf linuxbrowser0.5.0-obs21.1.2-64bit.tgz -C $HOME/.config/obs-studio/plugins/`
 * Install the dependencies (see Dependencies section)

-You don't need to build the plugin if you downloaded a binary release, instructions below are for people who want to compile the plugin themselves.

 Arch Linux users can install obs-linuxbrowser from the official AUR packages [obs-linuxbrowser](https://aur.archlinux.org/packages/obs-linuxbrowser) or [obs-linuxbrowser-bin](https://aur.archlinux.org/packages/obs-linuxbrowser-bin).

+You don't need to build the plugin if you've downloaded a binary release, instructions below are for people who want to compile the plugin themselves.

 [1] Every binary release has the version number of OBS contained as part of the file name, e.g. “linuxbrowser0.5.0-obs21.1.2-64bit.tgz” refers to obs-linuxbrowser version 0.5.0 with OBS version 21.1.2.

-# Building
+# Building from source

+**The following steps are NOT necessary, if you have already installed a binary release of obs-linuxbrowser!**

 ## Building CEF